Health, Safety, and Security

 The Career Services Center is the place to go for specialized licensure and certification testing.
 The Center in North Platte is an official ACT Center providing specialized testing for professional certifications such as ASE (Automotive Service Excellence).
 The Career Services Center is an approved test site for: MOS certification, PPST, ParaPro, Praxis School Leadership Series, and WorkKeys Proficiency Certification for Teacher Assistants.
 Testing is also offered through Pearson VUE for certification in various aspects of Information Technology, as well as other professional licensure and certification exams.

 Contact the staff at the Career Services Centers to find out which particular services are available at each Center.
 Call North Platte at 800-658-4308, Ext.
 3618; or McCook at 800-658-4348, Ext.
 8128.

 The Child Development Center, located at MCC, is open to children ages 6 weeks to 12 years for MPCC students, faculty, staff, and the community.
 Licensed through the state of Nebraska, the Center has daily preschool and afternoon activities designed to encourage each child’s overall growth.
 The Center serves as a training site for students studying Early Childhood Education.
 Students participate in all aspects of the program

 to develop their skills for observing and interacting with young children while under the supervision of experienced teachers.

 Campus Café Webzine – MCC

 Campus Café is an online news an art source created by students.
-Content included upcoming events, news stories, entertainment reviews, videos, and photos.
+Content includes upcoming events, news stories, entertainment reviews, videos, and photos.
 All students are invited to submit content to the webzine in the form of editorials, short stories, poems, review, and photos, videos, art and sports scores.
 Webzine meets for one hour a week, time and day determined by semester.
-Students may also work on the webzine for 1 hour of college credit per semester.

 Gay Straight Alliance - MPCC